fossasia/eventyay-tickets/doc/api/resources/reviews.rst

-id                                    number                     The unique ID of the review object submission                            string                     The unique code of the submission the review relates to user                                  string                     The ``name`` of the reviewing user. text                                  string                     The review's text score                                 number                     The review's score created                               datetime                   The review's creation timestamp updated                               datetime                   The review's last change timestamp answers                               list                       The question answers given by the reviewer.
+id                                    number                     The unique ID of the review object submission                            string                     The unique code of the submission the review relates to user                                  string                     The ``name`` of the reviewing user. text                                  string                     The review’s text score                                 number                     The review’s score created                               datetime                   The review’s creation timestamp updated                               datetime                   The review’s last change timestamp answers                               list                       The question answers given by the reviewer.
 ===================================== ========================== =======================================================